TeamBEASTFTC/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 These are called parameters and within Android Studio you should be prompted with what these are.
 Let's go through a couple of these tools.
 `
-choppy.init(hardwareMap, telemetry, vuforia_program)
+choppy.init(hardwareMap, telemetry, vuforia_program, driveEncoder)
 `
 This does the initialisation of the robot's hardware behind the scenes.
 This does the "mapping" between the variable for each piece of hardware within our code and its corresponding variable we gave it on the phone (the phone variable is where we say: Servo Controller Port 1 = LFoundationHook).

-The hardwaremap is just a variable you pass through.
+The `hardwaremap` is just a variable you pass through.

-The telemetry allows us to do telemetry calls (calls to the phone's screen with text for us to read).
+The `telemetry` allows us to do telemetry calls (calls to the phone's screen with text for us to read).

-The vuforia_program is a true or false.
+The `vuforia_program` is a true or false.
 So you literally type true or false for this one.
 This tells the program if it needs to setup the phone's camera for computer vision or not.
 Leaves this to false if you do not plan on doing computer vision.

+The `driveEncoder` is just another true/false depending on whether the drive motor encoders have been plugged in or not.
+If it's set to false the encoder functions will not run.

 ## Accessing more tools - making Choppy move